iamanasinam/ATS-Internship/05. Brain Tumor Project/readme.md

 # Brain Tumor Detection Using Deep Learning

-This project involves the development of a machine learning model for the detection of brain tumors using MRI images.
+This project involves the development of a machine-learning model for the detection of brain tumours using MRI images.
 The project uses PyTorch for model development, including training custom and pre-trained models.
 A FastAPI application is also included to serve the model and provide predictions via a web interface.

 ## Project Structure

 - `brain_tumor_dataset/`: Contains the MRI images in two folders:
-  - `yes/`: Images labeled as having a tumor.
+  - `yes/`: Images labelled as having a tumour.
-  - `no/`: Images labeled as not having a tumor.
+  - `no/`: Images labelled as not having a tumour.
-- `app.py`: FastAPI application file to serve the model and predict brain tumor presence.
+- `app.py`: FastAPI application file to serve the model and predict brain tumour presence.
 - `static/`: Directory containing static files like CSS for styling the web interface.
 - `templates/`: Directory containing the HTML template for the web interface.
 - `ANN_BEST_MODEL.pth`, `VGG_BEST_MODEL.pth`, `ResNet_BEST_MODEL.pth`: Saved model files for the best performing models.